 The Neurologist is the medical practitioner who specializes in neurology.

 Difference between Neurologists and Neurosurgeons:

-They are also involved in clinical trials, clinical research and basic research.
+They are also involved in the clinical trials, clinical research and basic research.
 They are the non-surgical specialty.
-Neurologist should have the effective communication skills with leadership quality.
+Neurologist must have the effective communication skills with leadership quality.
 Neurologist diagnosis the disorders in central and peripheral nervous system in the patient.
-A neurologist may do other activities like clinical research, clinical trial, and basic or translational research.
+A neurologist may do other activities like clinical research, clinical trial and basic or translational research.

-Neuro-medicine is a field of practice in hospital where neurosurgeons, neurologists, and other medical professionals work as a team to provide care for the patients suffering from neurological disorders.
+Neuro-medicine is a field of practice in hospital where neurosurgeons, neurologists and other medical professionals work as a team to provide care to the patients suffering from any neurological disorders.

 Check Also: Career after 12th Science

 In India the scope of neurology is increasing as the number of patients gets increase.
 The demand of the neurologist is becoming large as the hospitals and health care centres are increasing.
 You can do the job in abroad in various universities and research centres.
 You can also work in various government/private hospitals in India.
 There are various job prospects in which aspirants can apply after his/her completion of course.

 Neurology is one of the most complex branches of medicine that why it requires several years of study.
 You must first become a medical doctor to become a Neurologist.
 In India, various courses offered in the field of Neurology.

 Colleges in India that offer the given courses:

 - All India Institute of Medical Science, New Delhi